SSederberg/FOAAS-Java/README.md

 # JFOAAS
-A Java API for Fuck Off As A Service (FOAAS) - http://foaas.com/ At the moment, this API is only for giving out links to foaas.com, I will eventually add support for the actual output to a String of what the website does.
+A Java API for Fuck Off As A Service (FOAAS) - http://foaas.com/

 **Please note that this API is still in development.
 Please contribute to help fix this problem faster!**

 ### TODO

-- [ ] Add the rest of FOAAS to the API.
+- [x] Add the (supported) rest of FOAAS to the API.
-- [ ] Add the ability to get the "fuckin off" as a String, and not a URL.
+- [ ] Add the rest of FOAAS to the API that isn't supported.
-- [ ] Allow users to decide if they want the link to open in their browser.
+- [x] Allow users to decide if they want the link to open in their browser.

-## Example for URL
+## Example

 ```java
 import java.awt.Desktop;